- A quick round up on detail sanders available

 Wesco WS4067U 14,000 opm, 1.3 amp, detail sander

-- Powered by a 1.3-amp motor and has the highest oscillation count on this list.
+- Powered by a 1.3-amp motor and boasts the highest oscillation count on this list.

-- Light and uses a cooling mechanism to maintain higher performance.
+- Light and use a cooling mechanism to maintain higher performance.

 - Can be hard to control at the highest settings.